Creating a Safer Work Environment

 Hazards will always exist in the workplace and people need to respect the environment they are in.
 This means taking time to plan work, maintaining a cautious alertness to what is going on, and being humble enough to acknowledge not having all the information (and thus being attentive to job safety instructions).

-New Zealand Steel has made a very public commitment to its employees to provide a safe environment and is constantly striving towards its goal of Zero Harm.
+New Zealand Steel has made a commitment to its employees to provide a safe environment and is constantly striving towards its goal of Zero Harm.